 The first issue of Channel Evil is about to be released across the land.
 Should be in comic stores next week, well, if your comic store has ordered copies.
 It's not an easy sell; a new book from an Indy publisher, in black and white, without any superheroes or vigilantes, even with Alan Grant writing.
-But, I'm hoping it'll get the attention it deserves, and readers will spread the word.
+But I'm optimistic that enough readers will spread the word.

-Wasn't easy, I suffered a plague of technical gremlins, crippling doubts and an OCD-like mania.
+Wasn't easy, I suffered a plague of technical gremlins, crippling doubts and an OCD mania.
 So bad i was close to jacking comics in for good.

 I'll shut up now, let you look at some pictures.